Finnish Section of IBBY

 Since 1961 IBBY Finland has presented the Anni Swan medal for an excellent book for children or young people.
 The silver medal is designed by famous a Finnish sculptor Väinö Aaltonen.
 Anni Swan (1875-1958) was a writer, translator and promoter of children’s and youth literature.

 International Children's Book Day

 IBBY Finland organizes annually a seminar and celebrates International Children´s Book Day.
 IBBY Finland sponsored the ICBD poster in 2000.
 The poster was illustrated by Mika Launis and the message was written by HandleIHuovi.

-Tove Jansson was awarded the H. C. Andersen medal in 1966.
+Tove Jansson was awarded the Hans Christian Andersen medal in 1966.
 Her books of Moomin family have been translated into more than 30 languages.